 Healthcare providers who participate in the resuscitation of a patient with a cardiac emergency and/or required to have current credentialing in ACLS.

-Participant must be a “Current Healthcare Provider in CPR” and “competent in recognition and Interpretation of basic arrhythmias”.
-A well prepared student is mandatory.
+Participant must have a current BLS CPR certification and competent in recognition and Interpretation of basic arrhythmias.
+A well-prepared student is mandatory.
 Students are given materials to study prior to class and must be ready to turn in a copy of their Pre-Course Assessment at the start of class.

-$225, no charge for first time Saint Francis employees required, by job description, to attend ACLS.
+$225 (no charge for first-time Saint Francis colleagues required by job description to attend ACLS)